michaelfranzl/janus-rtpforward-plugin/README.md

 All `send*` keys are required and specify the target UDP ports/addresses.
 This plugin simply uses the `sendto()` system call.
 For now, only an IPv4 target address is supported.

-The `offer*` keys are optional and specify which codecs should be used in the JSEP answer of Janus.
+The `offer*` keys are optional and specify which codecs should be used in the JSEP coming from Janus.
 The defaults are `"opus"` and `"vp8"`.

 ## Browser requests